muszka95/kplasmafoxhelper/README.md

-# kmozillahelper
+### kplasmafoxhelper
-KDE mozilla integration
+forked from openSUSE's kmozillahelper, to be used with plasmafox for KDE integration